palinatolmach/DeFinery/README.md

 This reporitory demonstrates how **DeFinery** can be used to automatically repair smart contracts that do not satisfy their functional specification. **DeFinery** takes a user-defined correctness property and a trace leading to its violation as input, based on which it automatically generates a diverse set of patches for a smart contract, while providing formal correctness guarantees w.r.t. the intended behavior.
 It combines search-based patch generation with semantic analysis of an original program to efficiently navigate the search space and generate higher-quality patches that cannot be obtained by other smart contract repair tools.

+This README describes the [prerequisites](#prerequisites) for running DeFinery.
-In the [Quick Start](#quick-start) section of this README, we show how to run the pre-built Docker image of DeFinery to reproduce the results shown in the paper.
+In the [Quick Start](#quick-start) section of the README, we show how to run the pre-built Docker image of DeFinery to reproduce the results shown in the paper.
 The information on the smart contract dataset used for the evaluation is provided in [Experimental Data](#experimental-data).
 More details on the prototype implementation are shown in [Prototype Implementation](#prototype-implementation).

 The instructions on how to build the tool from scratch are provided in the [INSTALL.md](./INSTALL.md) file.